gongahkia/personal-wiki/Scrapy.md

     * `.py` *(Python)*: scraped data can be stored in Python's data structures *(lists, dictionaries, custom objects)* for custom processing
     * ElasticSearch: a powerful search engine ideal for handling large volumes of data and complex queries
     * MongoDB: a NoSQL database well-suited for storing unstructured or semi-structured data
-    * direct API calls: scraped data can be directly piped to a REST API or other service endpoints
+    * Direct API calls: scraped data can be directly piped to a REST API or other service endpoints

 ## Installation